nicoversity/unity_wss_js/README.md

 3. Open the `DEMO_WebSocketServerConnector.unity` scene in Unity3D.
 4. Edit `WEBSOCKET_SERVER_URL` in the `WebSocketServerConnector.cs` script.
 5. Run the application, and follow the example keyboard interaction: (1) Press `C` to open connection to the server; (2) Press `S` to send a default example message.
+6. *Optional*: For further handling of the default example message, refer to the implementation and documentation in the `WebSocketReceivedMessageHandler.cs` class.

 #### websocket-sharp Unity3D import